Jemeni11/Jemeni11/README.md

   - AdaptImage

-    A Figma extension that generates optimized images for different screen sizes and frameworks.
+    A Figma extension that generates optimised images for different screen sizes and frameworks.
 Select an image, and AdaptImage will:

       - Generate multiple sizes.
       - Create proper `<picture>` tags with `<source>` elements.
       - Support framework-specific image tags (e.g., Next.js `<Image>`).
       - Convert to different formats like AVIF and Webp.
-      - (Optional) Modify file names for better organization.
+      - (Optional) Modify file names for better organisation.
-      - Future feature: If your design includes both mobile and desktop views, you can select two images to generate optimized assets for each.
+      - Future feature: If your design includes both mobile and desktop views, you can select two images to generate optimised assets for each.

   - EpubView